-The β-galactosidase enzyme from Bacillus circulans ATCC 31382 is a member of Glycoside Hydrolase family 2.
-This microbial enzyme also known as BgaD is widely used as a biocatalyst in the food industry for the production of prebiotic galactooligosaccharides (GOS) from lactose.
+The C-terminally truncated β-galactosidase enzyme from Bacillus circulans ATCC 31382 is a member of Glycoside Hydrolase family 2.
+This enzyme, also known as BgaD-D, is the shortest isoform of full-length protein BgaD.
+The microbial enzyme is able to synthesize prebiotic galactooligosaccharides (GOS) and Oligos from lactulose (OsLu).
+These products are widely used as biocatalyst in the food industry, because of their healthy effect on humans.
 GOS mixtures mimic the prebiotic effects of the human milk oligosaccharides, and therefore are added to infant formula.
-The GOS product synthesized by BgaD-D presents a carbohydrate mixture showing β(1→4), β(1→2), β(1→3), β(1→6) linked galactose on the reducing glucose residue, containing both linear and branched structures.
-These structures can be further elongated with β(1→4)-linked galactose residues.

 This product is sold for research use only.